Skip To The Main Content

 Work Highlights

-• Blackstone in its $20 billion partnership with Thomson Reuters for Refinitiv, Thomson’s Financial and Risk Business; its acquisitions of, and investments in AIG’s Life & Retirement business, Ancestry, BioMed Realty Trust, The Chamberlain Group, Clarus, DCI, Ellucian (with Vista Equity Partners), Harvest Fund Advisors, PSAV, Renaissance, Service King, SERVPRO, Spanx, Sphera, Supergoop! and Tradesman International; and its sales of Allied Barton and Optiv
+• Blackstone in its $20 billion partnership with Thomson Reuters for Refinitiv; its acquisitions of, and investments in AIG’s Life & Retirement business, Allied Barton, Ancestry, BioMed Realty Trust, The Chamberlain Group, Clarus, Cvent, DCI, Ellucian (with Vista Equity Partners), Emerson Electric’s Climate Technologies business, Encore, Harvest Fund Advisors, Optiv, Renaissance, Service King, SERVPRO, Spanx, Sphera, Supergoop! and Tradesman International

 • Blackstone, Carlyle and Hellman & Friedman in their majority investment in Medline Industries, Inc.

-• New Mountain Capital in its acquisitions of Ascensus Specialties Acquisition Corp., ILC Dover, Jarrow Formulas, Natrol, Profile Products and Qualus Power Services and majority investments in Citrin Cooperman and Covaris
+• New Mountain Capital in its acquisitions of, and investments in, Ascensus Specialties Acquisition Corp., Citrin Cooperman, Covaris, ILC Dover, Jarrow Formulas, Natrol, PerkinElmer, Profile Products and Qualus Power Services

 • First Data in its $22 billion merger with Fiserv to create one of the world’s leading payments and financial technology providers